Rent safe and private dog parks hosted by locals

 What behaviors and skills should you teach your puppy?

-The sky’s the limit when it comes to training your new puppy as they grow up — but the following three things are usually top priority for most dog parents.
+The sky’s the limit when it comes to training your new puppy as they grow up—but the following three things are usually top priority for most dog parents.

 Crate training

 Crate training is a vital skill for dogs to have.
 There are many situations where your dog might need to be comfortable in a confined space for a little while, ranging from vet visits to traveling in the car to staying at new locations like hotels out of town to attending sports trials and more.
-When trained through positive reinforcement, the crate can become a safe space for your dog — it can even make training other skills (or working on a behavioral modification plan) easier!
+When trained through positive reinforcement, the crate can become a safe space for your dog.
+It can even make training other skills (or working on a behavioral modification plan) easier!

 You can learn more in our crate training article below.
 A greater range of information is always available on the dog training section of our blog, too.